Kaiepi/ra-Gauge/README.md

 class Gauge is Seq { ... }
 ```

-`Gauge` attempts to time iterations of a block as accurately as is doable from within the realms of Raku.
-While this does not make for a very sophisticated benchmark on its own by virtue of its limitations, this may provide raw input for such a utility.
+`Gauge`, in general, wraps a lazy, non-deterministic, time-oriented iterator.
+At its base, it attempts to measure durations of calls to a block with as little overhead as possible in order to avoid unnecessary influence over results.
+This does not make for a proper benchmark on its own, but may provide raw input for such a utility.

-Any `Gauge` sequence will be lazy and non-deterministic.
-These evaluate side effects during a `skip` rather than a `sink`, allowing for a warmup period.

 ATTRIBUTES
 ==========